Refurbished tech: everything you need to know about buying renewed products

 5. Know the return policy

-Make sure you understand the return policy in case the product does not meet your expectations.
+Ensure you’ve read and understand the return policy in case the product does not meet your expectations.
 Some sellers may have a limited return window, or charge a restocking fee.

 6. Compare prices